 Following the , Defendant’s motion to dismiss was granted.
 CCR and COFADEH continue to advocate for accountability for Isis’ killing and other crimes against humanity committed during the post-coup regimes.

-CCR has been involved in advocacy aimed to address systemic human rights violations in Honduras arising out of the d'état that ousted President Manuel Zelaya.
+CCR has been involved in advocacy aimed to address systemic human rights violations in Honduras arising out of the June 28, 2009, military coup d'état that ousted President Manuel Zelaya.
 We have advocated against the U.S. government's current policy towards Honduras, particularly its continuing assistance and support to Honduran police and military forces whose involvement in the commission of serious human rights violations since the coup has been well-documented.

 On June 23, 2011, CCR filed a complaint in the Houston Division of the Southern District of Texas, on behalf of David Murillo and Silvia Mencías, the parents of Isis Obed Murillo, who was a teenager when he was shot and killed on July 5, 2009, by Honduran military forces during a peaceful demonstration against the coup.
 Subsequent to Isis’ killing, his family was also subjected to surveillance and harassment by police and other authorities.
 The defendant is Roberto Micheletti Baín, former president of the Honduran National Congress who assumed the role of head of the de facto government immediately following the coup ousting President Zelaya.
 The complaint details extrajudicial killing, crimes against humanity of murder and persecution, wrongful death, and other gross human rights violations that occurred in Honduras under the authority and/or direction of Micheletti.